Defect-induced electronic smectic state at the surface of nematic materials

-The key point is that while the defect-generated potential in Eq. \eqref{reta} is minimized by a non-zero value of $q_{x}$, the nematic stiffness term $b_{\parallel}q_{x}^{2}$ in Eq. \eqref{S_deffect} favors a uniform $q_{x}=0$ state.
-As a result of this competition, the nematic instability takes place at a nonzero wave-vector $q_{x}$, resulting in an electronic smectic state.
-Because of the exponential suppression with $|z|$, this effect is restricted to the vicinity of the surface.
+While the defect-generated potential in Eq. \eqref{reta} is minimized by $q_{x} \neq 0$, the nematic stiffness term $b_{\parallel}q_{x}^{2}$ in Eq. \eqref{S_deffect} favors a uniform $q_{x}=0$ state.
+This competition causes the nematic instability to take place at a nonzero wave-vector $q_{x}$, resulting in an electronic smectic state.
+This effect is restricted to the vicinity of the surface due to the exponential suppression of $V_{q_{x},z,z'}$ with $|z|$.
 This can be more clearly seen by an approximate analytical solution of the problem.
-Re-expressing $V_{q_{x},z,z'}$ in terms of the variables $\bar{z}=(z+z')/2$ and $\delta z=z-z'$, we note that $V_{q_{x},\bar{z},\delta z}$ is peaked at $\bar{z}\sim1/q_{x}$ and $\delta z=0$.
-Assuming then that $\eta_{q_{x},z}$ varies slowly near the surface over a depth $L_s \sim 1/q_x$, before it eventually decays exponentially away from the surface, the action \eqref{eq:S-d} becomes:
+Re-expressing $V_{q_{x},z,z'}$ in terms of $\bar{z}=(z+z')/2$ and $\delta z=z-z'$, $V_{q_{x},\bar{z},\delta z}$ is peaked at $\bar{z}\sim1/|q_{x}|$ and $\delta z=0$.
+Assuming that $\eta_{q_{x},z}$ varies slowly near the surface over a depth $L_s \sim 1/|q_{x}|$, before eventually decaying exponentially away from the surface, the action \eqref{eq:S-d} becomes:

 In the regime of vanishing $z$-component stiffness $b\to0$, the quadratic part of the action (\ref{S_deffect}), $S^{(2)}$, is given by: